Radically Resident Driven

 She holds a B.A. in Psychology from Tennessee State University, a M.A. in Community Psychology and Urban Affairs and a Ph.D. in Community Psychology from Michigan State University.
 Aisha shares her commitment to community with the various boards of directors and advisory councils to which she lends her expertise and service.
 She has received multiple honors, including recognition as a fellow of the W.K.
 Kellogg Foundation Community Leadership Network and Ascend at the Aspen Institute.
 Aisha’s life mission is to holistically and compassionately lift families out of cycles of poverty.
-When not working to transform impoverished communities, she is a wife and Mommy to the best little boy in the world.
+When not working to transform impoverished communities, she is a wife and Mommy to two best little boys in the world.

 Aisha’s email address is firstname.lastname@example.org

 Senior Community Specialist- Northwood Village

 Sarah Stripp is a native of Michigan, but has been happy to now call Jackson, MS home.
-An experienced strategist and program coordinator, Sarah has worked for the past 4 years in community development based non-profits taking on a variety of roles from providing direct services to coordinating and building local and national partnerships.
-She has been at Springboard To Opportunities since the beginning of 2016, providing on-the-ground supportive services for families as well as serving in administrative roles including the development and coordination of grant initiatives, managing communications, and coordinating program evaluation for the organization.
+An experienced strategist and program coordinator, Sarah has worked for the past five years in community development based non-profits taking on a variety of roles from providing direct services to coordinating and building local and national partnerships.
+She has been at Springboard To Opportunities since the beginning of 2016, providing on-the-ground supportive services for families as well as serving in administrative roles including the development of grant initiatives, managing communications, and coordinating program evaluation for the organization.
 Sarah is currently a W.K.
 Kellogg Foundation Community Leadership Network fellow.

 Community Specialist- Windsor Valley

-Lynette, a recent graduate of Towson University with a B.S. in psychology, has worked at Windsor Valley for the past seven years.
+Lynette, a graduate of Towson University with a B.S. in psychology, has worked at Windsor Valley for the past nine years.
 An Army Veteran and former Para-Educator, she currently sits on the steering committee for early intervention for Harford County Public School’s Judy Program.